vivekhandebagh/exploring-CAs/README.md

 # Causal States

+At this point, my exploration took a turn into uncovering for myself something more fundamental about the nature of Cellular Automata.

 I was looking hard for a better way to create a segmentation analysis of a CA, and it turned out that my advisor, Prof. James Crutchfield, had worked on a paper that accomplished exactly that.

 ["Unsupervised Discovery of Extreme Weather Events Using Universal Representations of Emergent Organization"](https://arxiv.org/abs/2304.12586)